 It is recommended that medicines are administered by parents at home, however we recognise that there will be times when a child is well enough to return to school but may still need to complete a course of prescribed medication.
 We always try to facilitate this, however the following procedures must be adhered to:

-If medication has to be administered during the school day parents must complete the appropriate form beforehand specifying the medication involved, frequency and levels of dosage.
-Forms are available from the school office.
+If medication has to be administered during the school day parents must complete the Administration of Medicine form beforehand specifying the medication involved, frequency and levels of dosage (available at the bottom of this page).
+Copies are also available from the school office.
 Without written consent school staff are unable to administer any medication.